hedyhli/tree-sitter-cognate/README.md

 <img src="https://raw.githubusercontent.com/hedyhli/tree-sitter-cognate/main/screenshot.png" width=500/>

-The official vim plugin is great, but for a wider reach of editor support a tree-sitter grammar is needed.
+The official regex-based highlighting plugins are great, but for a wider reach of editor support a tree-sitter grammar is needed.

 ## Editor setup